-The QuartzDesk Public API Library (quartzdesk-api-<version>.jar) works an an interface between the Quartz library (typically distributed as quartz-<version>) used by an application and the QuartzDesk JVM Agent.
+The QuartzDesk Public API Library (quartzdesk-api-<version>.jar) works an an interface between the Quartz library (typically distributed as quartz-<version>.jar or quartz-all-<version>.jar) used by an application and the QuartzDesk JVM Agent.
 The QuartzDesk Public API Library must be loaded by the same Java classloader that loads the Quartz library.